ccrd1711/space_shack/README.md

 ## User Stories

+The manual testing for these can be found in the [Testing document](/TESTING.md)

 ### New Visitor Goals

-- Gain an understanding of what Phaedrus-1711 and the Space Shack experience offers, through an immersive landing page and rich descriptions.
+- As a new visitor I want to gain an understanding of what Phaedrus-1711 and the Space Shack experience offers, through an immersive landing page and rich descriptions.

-- Successfully navigate the site to explore reviews and comments from previous “guests.”
+- As a new visitor I want to successfully navigate the site to explore reviews and comments from previous “guests.”

-- Register for an account to become part of the interplanetary travel community.
+- As a new visitor I want to register for an account to become part of the interplanetary travel community.

-- Engage with site content by reading stories, submitting their own reviews, and optionally making a (rather expensive) booking.
+- As a new visitor I want to make a (rather expensive) booking securely and then be able to leave my own reviews.

 ### Existing Visitor Goals

-- Log in and out of their account securely.
+- As a returning user I want to log in and out of their account securely.

-- Submit, view, edit, or delete their own reviews and comments.
+- As a returning user I want to submit, view, edit, or delete their own reviews and comments.

-- Interact with new and returning users by commenting on reviews and contributing to the community feel.

-- Submit and manage a booking enquiry, simulating a luxury stay on Phaedrus-1711.

-- Enjoy a consistent and responsive user interface across devices, reinforcing a seamless and immersive space tourism experience.
+- As a returning user I want to enjoy a consistent and responsive user interface across devices, reinforcing a seamless and immersive space tourism experience.

+- As a returning user I want to view and manage my upcoming bookings, so I can keep track of my interplanetary travel plans with ease.

 # Design Development